Bodhi Temple, Sagittarius

-Tenzin nodded at Jin, bowing his head in return.
+Tenzin bowed at Jin in return.
 “I see you’ve finally returned to the temple.
 What brings you here?”

 “I was feeling a bit nostalgic,” Jin replied with a shrug.
 “And I’m looking for someone.
 An Ophiuchian special mission.
 Top secret.”

 “Well, I hope the person you’re searching for is a willing person,” Tenzin replied.
 “Free will and choice are very important in life—in case you’ve forgotten the teachings of the temple since your pre-candidacy days.”